johnatia/People-Counter-Device/README.md

 -By sending "/10" again That will stop sending the frame but the Active Mode will remain working.

--To read the previous saved configurations you saved on EEPROM send string = "/11"
+-To read the previous configurations you saved on EEPROM send string = "/11"

 ## Over the Air
 You can upload new firmware to the device.